Blogs About Reading

 So far, possible titles include:

-My fellow blogger on Page by Page, children's lit expert Maria Salvadore, gave me other suggestions, here are two:
+My fellow blogger on Page by Page (opens in a new window), children’s lit expert Maria Salvadore, gave me other suggestions, here are two:

 • Ever wonder what writing instruments do when their kid snoozes?
 Well, Tony finds out in Arthur Yorinks' newish book Homework (published by Walker).
 Richard Egielski did the boldly outlined and colored illustrations just right for sharing to a group.
 (This is the author illustrator team that won a Caldecott for Hey, Al, though this is a very different book.)